hbc/NGS_Data_Analysis_Course/lessons/10_DE_analysis.md

 	cp ~/unix_oct2015/other/Mov10_rnaseq_metadata.txt diffexpression

 Ok, now we're all setup to run our R script!
-Let's run it from our `diffexpression` directory
+Let's run it from our `diffexpression` directory,

 	cd diffexpression
 	Rscript DE_script.R Mov10_rnaseq_counts_complete.txt Mov10_rnaseq_metadata.txt

+Hwo many files do you get as output from the script?
+There should be a few PNG files.
+Use Filezilla or `scp` top copy these over to your laptpo and take a look what was generated.
+Using commands within the shell (on the cluster) you can also examine text files.
+What's inside?
+How do the files differ?

+### Obtaining a gene list

 ### Resources for R